Stylez G. White

-Stylez G. White (born Gregory Alphonso White Jr. on July 25, 1979) is a former American football defensive end.
-He was drafted by the Houston Texans in the seventh round of the 2002 NFL Draft.
-He played college football at Minnesota.
+Stylez G. White (born Gregory Alphonso White Jr. on July 25, 1979) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He was selected by the Houston Texans in the seventh round of the 2002 NFL draft.
+He played college football for the Minnesota Golden Gophers.

-White was also a member of the Minnesota Vikings, Atlanta Falcons, Tennessee Titans, New Orleans Saints, Washington Redskins, Chicago Bears, Tampa Bay Buccaneers, and Orlando Predators.
+White was also a member of the Tampa Bay Buccaneers, Atlanta Falcons, Tennessee Titans, New Orleans Saints, Washington Redskins, Chicago Bears, Cologne Centurions, Orlando Predators, Tampa Bay Buccaneers, Minnesota Vikings and Virginia Destroyers.

 College career

 White left New Jersey to attend the University of Minnesota.
-White played for the Gophers from 1998-2001; recording 132 total tackles and 11 quarterback sacks.
+White played for the Gophers from 1998 to 2001; recording 132 total tackles and 11 quarterback sacks.
 He led the team with eight tackles-for- loss, five quarterback sacks and five forced fumbles his senior year and earned honorable mention All-Big Ten by both the coaches and media.
 White played defensive end and line backer which is what he was known for in college.
-White was drafted in the seventh round of the 2002 NFL Draft by the Houston Texans.